niftylab/niftylab.github.io/research.md

 ### Extreme Chips
 ![extreme](https://raw.githubusercontent.com/niftylab/niftylab.github.io/master/assets/img/research/extreme.png)
-There have been always strong demands on chips that do more jobs, communicate faster, and consume less power.
-However, it becomes much harder to improve the performance of chips due to the diminishing return of process scaling.
+While the demands on high performance chips are getting higher, improving the performance of chips becomes much harder than before due to the diminishing returns of process scaling.
-To keep improving the performance of chips in the end-of-Moore's-law era, we are working on implementing innovative circuit and system design techniques that push the performance of chips beyond the technology limit.
+Therefore, we are working on innovative circuit and system design techniques that push the performance of chips beyond the technology limit.

 ### Auto Chips
 ![auto](https://raw.githubusercontent.com/niftylab/niftylab.github.io/master/assets/img/research/auto.png)
-As the advanced CMOS technology nodes use new device structures (such as FinFET, FDSOI) and multiple patterning, it becomes much harder and expensive to design a chip in advanced technologies.
-In order to reduce the design cost, we are working on automatic chip generators that produce cool chips for various design targets and applications.
+As the advanced CMOS technology nodes adopt sophisticated manufacturing techniques (such as FinFET and multiple patterning), it becomes much harder and expensive to build chips in advanced technologies.
+In order to reduce the chip design cost, we are working on automatic chip generators that produce complicated chips for various design targets and applications.

 ### Smart Chips
 ![smart](https://raw.githubusercontent.com/niftylab/niftylab.github.io/master/assets/img/research/smart.png)